margaretmf/margaretmf.github.io/readinglist.md

 * The Age of Wood
 * Remarkable Diaries
 * Hidden in the Mix: The African American Presence in Country Music
-* The African-American Century : How Black Americans Have Shaped Our Country
+* The African-American Century: How Black Americans Have Shaped Our Country
 * Black Power and Palestine: Transnational Countries of Color (Stanford Studies in Comparative Race and Ethnicity)
 * The Hero with a Thousand Faces (The Collected Works of Joseph Campbell)
 * The Cafe on the Edge of the World: A Story About the Meaning of Life